Helliconia: Astronomy

+A depiction of Freyr, Helliconia and Batalix.

 Helliconia lies in a loose binary star system, which consists of a yellow-orange dwarf similar to the Sun, Batalix (spectral class G4), and a hotter and brighter white star, Freyr (Type A supergiant).
 Helliconia orbits Batalix, which in turn orbits Freyr.
-The Freyr-Batalix star system is supposedly near the constellation of Ophiuchus, about a thousand light years from Earth.
-In real life, the closest system similar to Helliconia may be Wolf 1061c.
+The Freyr-Batalix star system supposedly appears near the constellation of Ophiuchus, about a thousand light years from Earth.

-The length of a day on Helliconia is about 26 Earth hours, and Helliconia orbits Batalix in 480 days; this is called the "small year" (equal in length to 1.42 Earth years).
+The length of a day on Helliconia is about 25 Earth hours, and Helliconia orbits Batalix in 480 days; this is called the "small year" (equal in length to 1.42 Earth years).
 The people of Helliconia divide each day of the small year into 25 hours, each of 40 minutes, which in turn are each divided into 100 seconds.
 Helliconia and Batalix's orbit around Freyr, the "great year", is highly elliptical and takes approximately 1,825 small years, equating to some 2,592 Earth years.
 At periastron Batalix is 236 astronomical units from Freyr, whilst at apastron is 710 AU distant.
 A Helliconian week is eight days.
 There are six weeks in a tenner, and ten tenners in a Helliconian small year.
 While seasonal changes in the small year are slighter than those of Earth, the long seasons of the great year are much more marked.
 When distant from Freyr, Batalix's illumination is sufficient only to maintain ice-age conditions.
 However, Freyr's output is many times greater than Batalix's, so as Helliconia approaches Freyr, the tropics of Helliconia become hotter even than the tropics of Earth.

 Previously Helliconia only orbited Batalix, but the Helliconia-Batalix system was captured by Freyr's gravitational pull about eight million Earth-years ago (i.e., very recently by astronomical and evolutionary standards).
 The Freyr stellar system originally consisted of two stars, but during the encounter by Batalix, the sister-star of Freyr was thrown out of the system, along with one of Batalix's original planets and Helliconia's moon.